liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/09-assets/01-enabling-assets-at-the-service-layer/02-handling-assets-at-the-guestbook-service-layer.markdown

+---
+header-id: handling-assets-at-the-guestbook-service-layer
+---

-# Handling Assets at the Guestbook Service Layer [](id=handling-assets-at-the-guestbook-service-layer)
+# Handling Assets at the Guestbook Service Layer

 <div class="learn-path-step">
     <p>Enabling Assets at the Service Layer<br>Step 2 of 3</p>